richo/ruby_logo/README.md

 config.middleware.insert_before ActionDispatch::Static, RubyLogo
 ```

 It's worth noting that when the Rails team say [3.2.3 Middleware stack is an array](http://guides.rubyonrails.org/rails_on_rack.html#configuring-middleware-stack) what they mean is that it is kinda like an array.
+Ish.
 In a very vague sense; so you'll need to jam it in behind something.

+*EDIT* This is fixed in edge rails, the fix will go out in the next major release of Rails.